Call / 07815 167247

 Simple?
 Not so much.
 Let’s add some more layers.

-• Asking some of the residents to bend down to Hattie’s level to say hello was fraught with danger as their balance and physical capabilities were variable.
-Her owner didn't want Hattie jumping up on them, so contact was limited which was frustrating for everyone.
+If people brought their hands down to Hattie’s level, she was fine, no jumping up.
+If you paid no attention to her, she did not hassle you.
+However, asking some of the residents to bend down to Hattie’s level to say hello was fraught with danger as their balance and physical capabilities were variable.
+Her owner didn’t want Hattie jumping up on them, so contact was limited, which was frustrating for everyone.

-We had to be creative, and our solution was to reinforce no jumping up unless asked.
-We taught Hattie to jump up two front paws to knee level on cue, which meant that this could happen with residents either standing up, or more safely sitting down.
+The problem was less about jumping up and more about how we could teach Hattie to meet people appropriately, and how we could set things up so that she did not keep practising the behaviour.
+We had to be creative.
+Our solution was to reinforce no jumping up unless asked.
+We taught Hattie to place her front paws on someone’s knee on cue, which meant that this could happen with residents either standing or, more safely, sitting down.

 Everyone was happy.

-The missing piece of jumping up training for me is about how you get your dog to understand how to interact with people.
-If we are constantly reinforcing our dogs for four feet on the floor, feeding the floor to keep them down at feet level, asking them to sit, shaping in to a sit, or whatever else you might try ...
+If we are constantly reinforcing our dogs for four feet on the floor, feeding the floor to keep them down, asking them to sit, shaping into a sit, or whatever else you might try…

 when do they get to say hello?